The Pop2net basics

 Removing entities from the graph

-, agent.remove_location()
+, Actor.remove_location()

 and location

-using location.remove_agent()
+using Location.remove_actor()

 :